GUARD: Graph Universal Adversarial Defense: Introduction

 The adversarial targeted attack is a real threat.
-It enables a fraudster to disguise himself as a regular user to bypass GCNs based anti-fraud systems and disperse disinformation or reap end-users' privacy~\cite{DBLP:conf/cikm/DouL0DPY20}.
+For example, it provides a possibility of enabling a fraudster to disguise himself as a regular user to bypass GCNs based anti-fraud systems and disperse disinformation or reap end-users' privacy~\cite{DBLP:conf/cikm/DouL0DPY20}.
 Hence, the need for countermeasures against such an attack becomes more critical.
-So far, different heuristics have been investigated in the literature to mitigate the risk of adversarial attacks~\cite{chen2020survey}.
+So far, heuristics have been investigated in the literature to mitigate the risk of adversarial attacks from different ways~\cite{chen2020survey}.
 Among contemporary approaches, one of the most simple and effective ways of defense is to preprocess the graph and alleviate the adversarial behaviors in advance.
-In this regard,~\cite{Wu0TDLZ19} first propose to remove suspicious edges between suspicious nodes based on Jaccard similarity,~\cite{EntezariADP20} leverage SVD to form a low-rank approximation of graph to reduce the effect of attacks.
-Current works can indeed protect GCNs from attacks towards the whole network.
-Their defenses, however, are typically designed for the whole graph while ignoring the protection of important local nodes, making them suffer seriously from stronger adversarial targeted attacks~\cite{chen2021understanding}.
+In this regard, \cite{Wu0TDLZ19} first propose to remove suspicious edges between suspicious nodes based on Jaccard similarity, \cite{EntezariADP20} leverage SVD to form a low-rank approximation of graph to reduce the effect of attacks.
+Current works can indeed protect GCNs from attacks toward the whole network.
+Their defenses, however, are typically designed for the whole graph while ignoring the protection of important local nodes, making them suffer seriously from stronger adversarial targeted attacks.
+In addition, there is often a particular tradeoff between performance and robustness since they often hold the assumption that data has already been poisoned.

-In this work, we consider a more practical and flexible defense strategy meant to generate what we term as \emph{universal} defensive patch that can be applied to an arbitrary node.
-The defensive patch can be performed on the graph as an active defense, which mitigates the risk of adversarial attacks at test time by removing malicious edges.
-Here a defensive patch is a 0-1 binary vector, where \texttt{1} denotes the edge modification (\emph{e.g.,} removal) and \texttt{0} otherwise (See \autoref{sec:universal_defense}).
+In this work, we consider a more practical and flexible defense strategy meant to generate what we term as \textit{universal} defensive patch that can be applied to an arbitrary node.
+The defensive patch can be performed on the graph as an active defense, which mitigates the risk of adversarial attacks at test time by removing malicious edges from input graphs.
+Here a defensive patch is a \texttt{0}-\texttt{1} binary vector, where \texttt{1} denotes the edge modification (\textit{e.g.,} removal) and \texttt{0} otherwise.
+To our best knowledge, we are the first to study universal defense on graphs.